XAP-Software/XAP-Software.github.io/_posts/2022-05-21-django_postfix_email_sending.md

 from django.core.mail import send_mail
 ```

-For example, if you have a call-back form on front-end and sending user's data to your `Django API` on back-end, you should rewrite the default `create()` method of view class.
-To show messages in `Django` admin panel you need to create an object of your `Form` class and save it using default function `save()`.
+For example, if you have a call-back form on the front-end and you send user's data to your `Django API` on the back-end, you should rewrite the default `create()` method of `View class`.
+In order to show messages in `Django` admin panel you need to create an object of your `Form` class and save it using default function `save()`.

 ```python
 class TestFormViewSet(viewsets.ModelViewSet):